JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_read_actions.md

 <!-- Copyright 2000-2024 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Read Actions
+# Coroutine Read Actions

-<link-summary id="link-summary">Executing non-blocking and blocking read actions in coroutines.</link-summary>
+<link-summary id="link-summary">Executing read actions in coroutines.</link-summary>

 <include from="coroutines_snippets.md" element-id="learnCoroutines"/>